 - Growth Strategies towards the reinvigoration of the Japanese Economy (Abenomics)

-Since taking office in December 2012, Prime Minister of Japan, Mr. Shinzo Abe, has been working to revive the economy, which has been sluggish for more than two decades, by simultaneously implementing the policy mix of "three arrows" consisting of (i) aggressive monetary policy to dispel the deflationary mindset; (ii) flexible fiscal policy to ignite the dampened economy; and (iii) new growth strategy to restore the confidence of business and people, and translate the "expectation" into the "action."
-"Abenomics" (published in January 2018) 》 Click here.
+Since taking office in December 2012, the former Prime Minister of Japan, Mr. Shinzo Abe, has been working to revive the economy, which has been sluggish for more than two decades, by simultaneously implementing the policy mix of "three arrows" consisting of (i) aggressive monetary policy to dispel the deflationary mindset; (ii) flexible fiscal policy to ignite the dampened economy; and (iii) new growth strategy to restore the confidence of business and people, and translate the "expectation" into the "action."
+In September 2020, the new cabinet headed by Prime Minister Yoshihide Suga was formed, and he expresses that his cabinet will continue with the economic strategy of “Abenomics” "Abenomics" (published in January 2018) 》 Click here.